 Manual handling for example is an area that insurers are keen to encourage adequate training be provided.
 The exposure to manual handling claims can be seen in businesses such as construction, retail and other commercial risks such as public houses and restaurants.
 It is important to identify key risks within your particular sector and to protect against them.
 In the example of manual handling training, this protection can be achieved by providing basic health and safety training as part of any induction for a new employee, yearly recurring training for existing employees and having a good policy in place.

-When weighing up the advantages of investing in employer’s liability insurance it’s vital not only to think tactically but to think strategically too.
-Employer’s liability insurance doesn’t just protect you against a sudden accident which concerns an employee and their immediate duty, but it also protects you in the future.
+When weighing up the advantages of investing in employer’s liability policy it’s vital not only to think tactically but to think strategically too.
+Employer’s liability doesn’t just protect you against a sudden accident which concerns an employee and their immediate duty, but it also protects you in the future.

 Many occupational illnesses take a long time to manifest and, as a result, you may find yourself facing a claim from a past employee many years down the line.
 You should therefore make sure to keep records of all previous accidents wherever possible and invest in appropriate cover.